-NOTE: Business or informational forms designed for internal university use are exempt from the system statement and list of Board of Regents use procedures.
+NOTE: Business or informational forms designed for internal university use are exempt from the System statement graphic use procedures.

 PROCEDURES FOR USE OF THE LOGO BY REGISTERED STUDENT ORGANIZATIONS

-Registered student organizations may use the university logo on approved printed materials if the following conditions are met:
+Registered student organizations may use a university logo on approved printed materials if the following conditions are met:

 the director of University Marketing receives and approves a formal written request to use the logo;